allylavanda/jgrep/README.md

 ## jgrep

-Hello and welcome to my solution I'm working on to add grep to windows.
+Hello and welcome to my solution I'm working on to add an equivalent tool to grep to windows.
 I found that I use windows subsystem for linux on a near daily basis, so I decided to make my own solution for it for fun!

 ## Folder Structure